aminography/PrimeAdapter/README.md

 ### Handling Item Clicks
-**PrimeAdapter** helps you handle `RecyclerView` items click events, simply by calling `setItemClickListener()` with an `OnRecyclerViewItemClickListener` argument when you're building an adapter instance or later:
+**PrimeAdapter** helps you handle `RecyclerView` items click events, simply by `setItemClickListener()` with an `OnRecyclerViewItemClickListener` argument when you're building an adapter instance or later:
 ```kotlin
 val adapter = PrimeAdapter.with(recyclerView)
                 ...